 I recently have had the opportunity to bring really attractive card deals to my readers and a common refrain so far has been, “what’s the catch?”

-Obviously, when credit card companies give you a generous $350 or free AirPods to sign up for their cards, as well as cashback or miles for your spending, they’re not doing it out of the goodness of their hearts.
+Obviously, when credit card companies give you generous gifts to sign up for their cards, as well as cashback or miles for your spending, they’re not doing it out of the goodness of their hearts.
 It doesn’t take a genius to know that they make good money out of their credit card business.

 What exactly is the catch of credit cards and how do these companies earn money?